-Kuka, is Quechua and means unique, excellent and sacred, its the name of the coca plant and leaf.
-Discover the legend and folklore of coca in Peru and Bolivia and its use in traditional Andean culture.
+Kuka, is Quechua and means unique, excellent and sacred, it’s the name of the coca plant and leaf.
+Khoka, the Aymara word means ‘the tree’.
+Discover the legends of Mama Coca from Bolivia and Peru.

 In this Article